“What are we? Humans? Animals? Or savages?”

 Eleven children, one island... an incredible adventure turns into a fight for survival.

-Lord of the Flies returns as part of our second season at the Greenwich Theatre after our ★★★★★sell out run in 2018.
+Lord of the Flies returns as the second production in our second year-long season at the Greenwich Theatre after our ★★★★★ sell out run in 2018.

 Lord of the Flies is produced in association with Greenwich Theatre.